-- Identify regional growth and investment areas to coordinate improvement s to the transportation network. - Facilitate the movement of goods intro and out of the area and improve the mobility of all freight modes - Accommodate the movement of large and sometimes oversize farm equipment and vehicles. - Enhance connectivity to the statewide Strategic Transportation System to access national and global markets. - Support projects that create and retain jobs. - Improve connections to regional job centers and employers.
+- Identify regional growth and investment areas to coordinate improvements to the transportation network. - Facilitate the movement of goods into and out of the area - Accommodate the movement of large and sometimes oversize farm equipment and vehicles. - Enhance connectivity to the statewide Strategic Transportation System to access national and global markets. - Support projects that create and retain jobs. - Improve connections to regional job centers and employers.